-Exercising in your breaks work – ankle rotations, elbow circles, shoulder circles and wrist circles can make a difference to the circulation in your legs and arms.
+- Exercising in your break-time works – ankle rotations, elbow circles, shoulder circles and wrist circles can make a difference to the circulation in your legs and arms.

 Exercise and diet can make a very positive impact on your health by:

 - It increases the amount of energy being burnt.